 The soil in Bordeaux is either clay-and-limestone-like, or it is gravel-and-sand-like.
-Both types allow the soil to be well-drained, and both create a distinct flavor profile in the grapes.
-The vines in this area also face strain due to the soil type and drainage – which is paramount for the development of quality – which is what Bordeaux Cabs are known for.
+Both types allow the soil to be well-drained, creating a distinct flavor profile in the grapes.
+However, the vines in this area also face strain due to the soil type and drainage – which is paramount for the development of quality – which is what Bordeaux Cabs are known for.

 Stellenbosch in South Africa

-Stellenbosch is the most famous wine region in South Africa – and the region sees the plantation of Cabernet Sauvignon more than any other varietal.
-The region is known for some of the oldest vineyard soils globally, which consists of the ancient, decomposed seabed.
-Stellenbosch is very similar to Bordeaux concerning climate, style, and soil, with temperatures reaching slightly warmer than Bordeaux.
+Stellenbosch is the most famous wine region in South Africa – and the part sees the plantation of Cabernet Sauvignon more than any other varietal.
+The region is known for some of the oldest vineyard soils globally, consisting of the ancient, decomposed seabed.
+Stellenbosch is very similar to Bordeaux concerning climate, style, and earth, with slightly warmer temperatures than Bordeaux.

 Santa Cruz Mountains in the USA

-This mountainous region is known for producing well-balanced red wine that is made to age.
-This region whole-heartedly supports sustainable farming, and everyone is involved in practices that take nothing from nature but put back.
+This mountainous region is known for producing well-balanced red wine made to age.
+This region whole-heartedly supports sustainable farming, and everyone is involved in practices that take nothing from nature but are put back.

 It is much cooler on the west side of the mountains, and the cooler-climate varietals are situated there.
-On the eastern side, Cabernet Sauvignon is grown – and does well in the loam, limestone, and clay soils.
-The wine from this region contains a good amount of minerality due to the soil – which is a major characteristic of their wine.
+Cabernet Sauvignon is grown on the eastern side and does well in the loam, limestone, and clay soils.
+The wine from this region contains a good amount of minerality due to the earth – which is a major characteristic of their wine.

-A certified sommelier fact: The temperatures here are rather consistent and the proximity to the ocean allows just the right of acid development, but it just far enough inland to soak up some needed warmth.
+A certified sommelier fact: The temperatures here are rather consistent.
+The proximity to the ocean allows just the right of acid development, but it is just far enough inland to soak up some needed warmth.

 Cabernet Sauvignon will flourish in the harshest conditions; even Canada’s devastating colds won’t break the humble cultivar.